runck014/cartography_and_geovisualization_course/part2_materials/01_CSS.md

 || `lh` | Value of the element's line-height | Vertical rhythm in typography |
 | **Grid** ||||
 || `fr` | Fractional unit for distributing space in CSS Grid | Grid layouts with proportional columns/rows |

+Because web browsers function across many types of devices (mobile phones, tablets, desktops, giant wall monitors), we want our geovisualizations to work across each of these types as well.
+This is called responsive web design.
+This is what we discuss briefly next.